 For the rarer forms of periodontitis, Dr. Danielewicz treats them on a case-by-case basis.
 He can work with your medical doctor if needed, as other conditions often play a significant role in these forms of periodontitis.

-Once your periodontal disease is fully resolved and you have good oral health again, Dr. Danielewicz can help you prevent future gum disease through good oral care habits.
+Once your periodontal disease is fully resolved and you have good oral health again, Dr. Danielewicz can help you prevent future gum disease through office visits and improved oral healthcare.

 Use the online scheduler or call the Smile Doctors office to arrange your appointment today.